-For nearly five decades, the Natural Hazards Center team has had the honor of organizing the annual Natural Hazards Research and Applications Workshop.
+For more than four decades, the Natural Hazards Center team has had the honor of organizing the annual Natural Hazards Research and Applications Workshop.

 The first Workshop was held in 1975 in Boulder when Gilbert F. White, our beloved founding director, decided to gather a small group of natural hazards scholars and practitioners.
 He wrote then that "Workshops provide a ready opportunity to exchange detailed information and to argue the merits of various perspectives, but they need to be attended by professionals from the full range of disciplines and by policy makers from the various levels of government."

 Today the Workshop has grown in size and scope.
 It has moved from a small motel along the Boulder Creek to a large hotel with a view of the same nearby mountain peaks.
 It now involves an even wider array of diverse next generation researchers and mitigation practitioners and an ever widening circle of organizations represented here.
-In 2020, for the first time, the Workshop had to be moved entirely to an online platform due to the COVID-19 global pandemic.
-In 2021 and 2022, the Workshop remained online due to the ongoing effects of the pandemic.
+In 2020 and 2021, the Workshop had to be moved entirely to an online platform due to the COVID-19 global pandemic.
+In 2022, the Workshop remained online due to the ongoing effects of the pandemic.

 While many things have changed over the decades, some things have purposefully been left the same.
 The Workshop continues to draw together dedicated researchers, private and public sector practitioners, and policy makers concerned with reducing the harm and suffering caused by disasters and improving the quality of life for all.
 The event still maintains the same general structure, with opening self-introductions on the first morning of the Workshop, interactive plenary and breakout sessions, and lots of time dedicated to long lunches, extended breaks, and an evening barbeque—all designed to ensure enough time to greet old friends and colleagues and meet new ones.